-Highly suggested: We will be holding an intensive week long Tea Bootcamp prior to departing for the Chinese Tea Trip.
-This will give you a deep understanding which will allow you to fully appreciate the Tea Trip.
+Highly suggested: We will be holding an intensive week-long Tea Bootcamp prior to departing for the Chinese Tea Trip.
+This will give you a deep understanding that will allow you to fully appreciate the Tea Trip.

 Tourist destinations and tickets (unless it's tea related and part of this trip.)

 Be sure to pack light, as you will need to carry your own belongings in some of the rural areas of China.

 We recommend bringing a small first aid kit, entertainment while in transit, and space in your bag to bring back tea and souvenirs.